10th SS Panzer Division Frundsberg: History

+The Division began forming in February 1943, and by June 1943 had received the honor title "Karl der Größe" after the Frankish Carolingian King Charlemagne.

-The division received the honor title Frundsberg after the 16th Century German commander Georg von Frundsberg.
+In October 1943 the division was renamed, with the Charlemagne title being given later to the 33rd Waffen Grenadier Division of the SS instead, and received the honor title "Frundsberg" after the 16th-century German commander Georg von Frundsberg.
 The division was mainly formed from conscripts.
 It first saw action at Tarnopol in April 1944 and later took part in the relief of the German troops cut off in the Kamenets-Podolsky pocket.

-It was then sent to Normandy to counter the Allied landings, where, along with the SS Division Hohenstaufen, it took part in fighting against the Allied Operation Epsom.They spent the rest of July repulsing British attacks against Hill 112 and Hill 113, most notably during Operation Jupiter.
-After two weeks of fighting in August against the British during Operation Bluecoat and the Americans at Domfront the division was like many other units encircled at Falaise.
-They were intended to take part in the counterattack conducted by the II.
-SS-Panzerkorps but due to the confusion and chaos in the pocket the attack broke down.
+It was then sent to Normandy to counter the Allied landings, where, along with the SS Division Hohenstaufen, it took part in fighting against the Allied Operation Epsom.

+The division spent the rest of July defending against British attacks against Hill 112 and Hill 113, most notably during Operation Jupiter.
+A ridge, one kilometre west of Chêndollé, held by a battalion of the Royal Norfolk Regiment was attacked by the division on the 6th August, but repulsed by the self sacrifice of corporal Sydney Bates VC.
+In all, after two weeks of this fighting against the British during Operation Bluecoat and the Americans at Domfront the division was like many other units encircled at Falaise.
+Hitler intended them to take part in the counterattack Operation Lüttich conducted by the II.
+SS-Panzerkorps on the 7th August but due to the confusion and chaos in the pocket, and the impression given to Günther von Kluge that the division was required to contain the British positions, the attack broke down.
 SS-Panzer-Grenadier-Regiment 21 struck towards St. Lambert but got repulsed.
 After that the planned attack of the Frundsberg was abandoned and they were ordered to break out between St. Lambert and Chambois.

 The division suffered heavy casualties and retreated into Belgium before being sent to be reconstituted near Arnhem, where it soon fought the Allied airborne troops during Operation Market Garden at Nijmegen, in the Netherlands, when together with the 9th SS Panzer division it constituted the II SS Panzer Corps.
 The division however suffered heavy losses in the ensuing counter offensive against the Nijmegen salient in early October.
 After rebuilding, it fought in the Alsace in January 1945.
 It was then sent to the Eastern Front, where it fought against the Red Army in Pomerania and then Saxony.
 Encircled in the Halbe Pocket, the division effected a breakout and retreated through Moritzburg, before reaching the area of Teplice in Czechoslovakia, where the division surrendered to the US Army at the end of the war.

-Günter Grass
+Notable personnel

 German writer and Nobel laureate Günter Grass was trained as a tank crewman with the SS division at the age of 17 in November 1944.
 He was wounded in action on 25 April 1945 and captured in a hospital.
+He did not reveal until 2006 that he had been a member of the Waffen-SS.